 Angina is chest pain or discomfort caused when your heart muscle doesn't get enough oxygen-rich blood.
 It may feel like pressure or squeezing in your chest.
 The discomfort also can occur in your shoulders, arms, neck, jaw, or back.
 Angina pain may even feel like indigestion.

 But, angina is not a disease.
-It is a symptom of an underlying heart problem and is usually a symptom of coronary heart disease (CHD).There are many types of angina, including acute coronary syndrome, angina pectoris, chest pain, coronary artery spasms, microvascular angina, Prinzmetal's angina, angina inversa, stable or common angina, unstable angina and variant angina.
+It is a symptom of an underlying heart problem, usually coronary heart disease (CHD).There are many types of angina, including microvascular angina, Prinzmetal's angina, stable angina, unstable angina and variant angina.
 View an animation of angina.

 Angina can also be a symptom of coronary microvascular disease (MVD).
 This is heart disease that affects the heart’s smallest coronary arteries and is more likely to affect women than men.
 Coronary MVD also is called cardiac syndrome X and non-obstructive CHD.
 Learn more about angina in women.